-Generalist social work practice is grounded in the liberal arts and the person and environment construct.
-To promote human and social well-being, generalist practitioners use a range of prevention and intervention methods in their practice with individuals, families, groups, organizations, and communities.
-The generalist practitioner identifies with the social work profession and applies ethical principles and critical thinking in practice.
-Generalist practitioners incorporate diversity in their practice and advocate for human rights and social and economic justice.
+"Generalist practice is grounded in the liberal arts and the person-in-environment framework.
+To promote human and social well-being, generalist practitioners use a range of prevention and intervention methods in their practice with diverse individuals, families, groups, organizations, and communities based on scientific inquiry and best practices.
+The generalist practitioner identifies with the social work profession and applies ethical principles and critical thinking in practice at the micro, mezzo, and macro levels.
+Generalist practitioners engage diversity in their practice and advocate for human rights and social and economic justice.
 They recognize, support, and build on the strengths and resiliency of all human beings.
-They engage in research-informed practice and are proactive in responding to the impact of context on professional practice.
-Baccalaureate social work practice incorporates all of the core competencies.
+They engage in research-informed practice and are proactive in responding to the impact of context on professional practice" (CSWE, 2015).

 Graduates find employment in a variety of settings, some of which include: child and family service agencies, hospitals and other health care facilities, community action agencies, schools, child and adult protection, residential treatment programs, tribal social service agencies, gerontological services, mental health settings, criminal justice, developmental/mental disability programs, and international social work.

 St. Scholastica graduates also may enter most MSW programs with advanced standing, requiring only 12 - 16 months of graduate study.
 For students who care about people and want to make a difference, social work may be the appropriate major.

 Tracy Mongan, MSW, LICSW